 - Must be a United States citizen or permanent legal resident

-- Must live in affiliate service area for at least 12 months (see map)
+- Must live in our affiliate service area for at least 12 months (click here to verify your zip code is in our service area)

 - Cannot have owned a home during the past 3 years